mehmetbozhaydar/writing-data-from-sensors-to-sd-card-with-ESP32/README.md

-# Example of writing data from sensors to sd card with ESP32
+# Example of writing data from sensors to sd card with ESP32 (ESP-IDF)

 **Components used;**